-2.1 The Council may decline to consider a neighbourhood plan submission if it is considered a repeat submission; or can decline to take forward a

-- neighbourhood plan if it considered not to meet the legislative requirements.
-If the neighbourhood plan submission meets the legislative requirements and does not meet the definition of a repeat proposal, it must be taken forward. - 2.2 Officers consider that the submission meets the legislative requirements, and is suitably different from the previously submitted Isle of Dogs Neighbourhood Plan that it cannot be considered a repeat proposal, and therefore must be taken forward to consultation and examination.
+- 2.1 The Council may decline to consider a neighbourhood plan submission if it is considered a repeat submission; or can decline to take forward a neighbourhood plan if it considered not to meet the legislative requirements.
+If the neighbourhood plan submission meets the legislative requirements and does not meet the definition of a repeat proposal, it must be taken forward. - 2.2 Officers consider that the submission meets the legislative requirements, and it is the first submission of a Spitalfields Neighbourhood Plan and cannot be considered a repeat proposal, and therefore must be taken forward to consultation and examination.
 Consequently, there is no alternative option provided.